seyfo42/lnx/README.md

 This repo will be used for guides using kali linux

-Recommended to open .CTD files with CherryTree
+Recommended to open .ctd files with CherryTree